MassimoZarantonello2/SignatureInference/presentation.md

 > To conclude the core analysis, here’s the average balanced accuracy per signature across all runs.
 > We can see that some signature can be predicted very well across all sampling size such as S5 and S1 keeping a balanced accuracy value higher than 0.85 whereas some signature like S12 recive a value close ti 0.5 meaning that mathcing the one of a random prediction.

 ---

-### Slide 16
-In this slide, we compare Accuracy and Balanced Accuracy across all signatures.

-While Accuracy appears consistently higher, this is misleading in imbalanced settings, where frequent signatures dominate the metric.For example, S1 shows a major accuracy boost due to its high prevalence.
-S19, despite being rarely present, achieves high accuracy simply because the model almost always predicts it as absent.

-This discrepancy reveals where the model benefits from class imbalance rather than actual predictive skill.
-Comparing these two metrics helps identify underperforming signatures and guides targeted improvements, such as:
-- applying oversampling or focal loss,
-- or designing separate strategies for rare signatures.

-### Slide 17 – How Much Can We Trust the Results?

-> To assess the robustness of our predictions, we measure correlations between predicted and true signature profiles across multiple runs and sampling levels.
-> This helps ensure that our results are not overly sensitive to stochastic variability in the simulations.

----